-Notes to standalone financial statements as at and for the year ended March 31, 2023
+Notes to standalone financial statements as at and for the year ended March 31, 2023 All amounts stated are in Rs.
+Crore except wherever stated otherwise

 Contingencies

 The Company has made provision in respect of probable contingent liabilities.
 The Company has assessed that the probability of paying this amount is high.